-Donald Trump’s Washington, D.C., Hotel Has Turned Into A ‘Dead Zone’ Since He Left Office, Report Says
+Donald Trump's Washington, D.C.
+Hotel Has Turned Into A 'Dead Zone' Since He Left Office, Report Says

 The newspaper published a series of photos showing the mostly empty lobby, with only scattered people including few at the once-crowded bar.

-There had already been indications that Trump’s business empire faced significant obstacles once he left the White House.
+There had already been indications that Trump's business empire faced significant obstacles once he left the White House.
 As The Inquisitr reported, longtime financial partner Deutsche Bank AG had planned to cut ties after his term was over, leaving Trump on the hook for hundreds of millions of dollars in active loans.
-According to Reuters, that the lender had grown weary of the bad publicity that came with the scandal-prone commander-in-chief, and would be coming to collect the roughly $340 million in outstanding debt to the Trump Organization.
-The outlet added that the bank could ultimately seize some of the company’s real estate assets if they were unable to pay in full.
+According to Reuters, the lender had grown weary of the bad publicity that came with the scandal-prone commander-in-chief and would be coming to collect the roughly $340 million in outstanding debt from the Trump Organization.
+The outlet added that the bank could ultimately seize some of the company's real estate assets if it was unable to pay in full.

-There were other factors contributing to the apparent downturn in business at his Washington hotel, the Daily Mail reported.
+There were other factors contributing to the apparent downturn in business at the former president's Washington hotel, the Daily Mail reported.
 The newspaper noted that the restaurant had been closed for the last month due to COVID-19 restrictions, which hampered business even further.
-Nationwide travel restrictions have also impacted the lodging industry nationwide, with many events that would normally draw people to the nation’s capital on hold.
+Nationwide travel restrictions have also impacted the lodging industry nationwide, with many events that would normally draw people to the nation's capital on hold.

-Since Joe Biden was sworn in, Trump moved out of the nation’s capital and into his luxury Mar-a-Lago resort in Florida, where he had spent a considerable amount of time during his four years in office.
+Once Joe Biden was sworn in as president, Trump moved out of the nation's capital and into his luxury Mar-a-Lago resort in Florida, where he had spent a considerable amount of time during his four years in office.